shorebirdtech/docs/docs/faq.md

     can thus patch your dev flavor, verify it and then separately patch your prod flavor.
 We recommend using branches / tags in your version control to help keep track of the sources associated with each release.
+2. Track your own set of opt-in users, disable automatic updates, and trigger updates only for certain users via package:shorebird_code_push.
+This works today, but requires you to manage your own opt-in list.
-2. Shorebird could create its own opt-in mechanism on a per-device basis (similar to Test Tracks or TestFlight, just platform agnostic).
+3. Shorebird could create its own opt-in mechanism on a per-device basis (similar to Test Tracks or TestFlight, just platform agnostic).
 This could allow your QA team to opt-in to patches before they're promoted to the general public.
 If this is important to you, please let us know: https://github.com/shorebirdtech/shorebird/issues/498
-3. Shorebird plans to add percentage based rollouts.
+4. Shorebird plans to add percentage based rollouts.
 This does not let you choose which devices to send to, but can help you roll out incrementally and roll-back on sight of any problems. https://github.com/shorebirdtech/shorebird/issues/497